Merging (originally called Import)

-The import directive allows you to include type definitions and other declarations
+The merge directive allows you to include type definitions and other declarations

 from other .zng files into your main specification.